Princess Louise, Duchess of Argyll: Death

-Louise died at Kensington Palace on the morning of 3 December 1939 at the age of 91, wearing the wedding veil she had worn almost 70 years earlier.
-Following a simple funeral, owing to the war, her remains were cremated at Golders Green Crematorium on 8 December 1939.
-Her ashes were quietly placed in the Royal Vault at St. George's Chapel on 12 December 1939, with many members of the British royal family and Argyll family present.
+Louise died at Kensington Palace at 6:45 am on 3 December 1939, aged 91, wearing the wedding veil she had worn nearly 70 years earlier.
+Following a simple funeral, owing to the war, her remains were cremated at Golders Green Crematorium on 8 December.
+Her ashes were quietly placed in the Royal Vault at St. George's Chapel on 12 December, with many members of the British royal family and Argyll family present.
 Her ashes were moved to the Royal Burial Ground, Frogmore near Windsor, on 13 March 1940.
 Louise's will stated that if she died in Scotland she should be buried at the Campbell mausoleum in Kilmun next to her husband; if in England, at Frogmore near her parents.
 Her coffin was borne by eight NCOs of her own regiment, The Argyll and Sutherland Highlanders.
 Her estate was probated as £239,260, 18 shillings and sixpence, with her debts including 15 shillings for cigarettes.

 Legacy

 Louise bestowed her name on four Canadian regiments: The Argyll and Sutherland Highlanders of Canada (Princess Louise's) in Hamilton, Ontario; the Princess Louise Dragoon Guards in Ottawa, Ontario (later the 4th Princess Louise Dragoon Guards – inactive since 1965); the 8th Canadian Hussars (Princess Louise's) in Moncton, New Brunswick; and the Princess Louise Fusiliers in Halifax, Nova Scotia.

 Queen Elizabeth II later recalled that Louise and her sister Beatrice would talk until they stunned their audience with their output of words.

 The province of Alberta in Canada is named after her.
 Although the name "Louise" was originally planned, the princess wished to honour her dead father, so the last of her given names was chosen.
 Lake Louise in Alberta is also named after her, as is Mount Alberta.
 Also the town of Louiseville, Quebec, located halfway between Quebec City and Montreal, was named for her as well.
 Although her time in Canada was not always happy, she liked the Canadian people and retained close links with her Canadian regiments.
 Back at home, she gained a reputation for paying unscheduled visits to hospitals, especially during her later years.
 Her relationship with her family was generally close.
 Although at times she bickered with the queen, and her sisters Helena and Beatrice, the relations did not remain strained for long.
 She retained a lifelong correspondence with her brother Arthur and was one of King Edward VII's favourite sisters.
 Of all her siblings, she was closest to Prince Leopold, Duke of Albany, and Princess Alice, and she was devastated by their deaths in 1884 and 1878 respectively.

 Among the younger generations of the family, Louise's favourite relatives were the Duke and Duchess of Kent, her grandnephew and his wife.
-At the coronation of King George VI and Queen Elizabeth in 1937, Louise lent the Duchess the train that she designed and wore for the coronation of King Edward VII and Queen Alexandra in 1902.
+At the coronation of King George VI and Queen Elizabeth in 1937, Louise lent the Duchess the train that she had designed and had worn for the coronation of King Edward VII and Queen Alexandra in 1902.